-The care of people with progeria is aimed at minimizing symptoms and maximizing the quality of life as much as possible. ...more treatments »
+The care of people with progeria is aimed at minimizing symptoms and maximizing the quality of life as much as possible.
+Treatment plans are individualized ...more treatments »

 A diagnosis of progeria may be delayed or missed because it is very rare.
 In addition, symptoms of progeria may initially mimic symptoms of a variety of more common diseases, disorders or conditions that can also cause poor growth and failure to thrive.
-These include child neglect, child abuse, poor feeding, GERD, malnutrition, cystic ...more misdiagnosis »
+These include child neglect, child abuse, poor feeding, GERD, malnutrition, cystic fibrosis, parasite infection, and milk ...more misdiagnosis »

 Symptoms of Progeria